-We have audited the consolidated financial statements of Ekotechnika AG, Walldorf, and its subsidiaries (the Group), which comprise the consolidated statement of financial position as at 30 September 2021, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the financial year from 1 October 2020 to 30 September 2021, and notes to the consolidated financial statements, including a summary of significant accounting policies.
-In addition, we have audited the group management report of Ekotechnika AG for the financial year from 1 October 2020 to 30 September 2021.
+We have audited the consolidated financial statements of Ekotechnika AG, Walldorf, and its subsidiaries (the Group), which comprise the consolidated balance sheet as at 30 September 2022, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated cash flow statement for the financial year from 1 October 2021 to 30 September 2022, and the notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have also audited the group management report of Ekotechnika AG, Walldorf, for the financial year from 1 October 2021 to 30 September 2022.

-In our opinion, on the basis of the knowledge obtained in the audit,
+In our opinion, based on the findings of our audit, the consolidated financial statements are as follows

-- the accompanying consolidated financial statements comply, in all material respects, with the IFRSs as adopted by the EU and the additional requirements of German commercial law pursuant to § [Article] 315e Abs. (paragraph(1 HGB (Handelsgesetzbuch: German Commercial Code) and, in compliance with these requirements, give a true and fair view of the assets, liabilities, and financial position of the Group as at 30 September 2021, and of its financial performance for the financial year from 1 October 2020 to 30 September 2021, and - the accompanying group management report as a whole provides an appropriate view of the Group's position.
-In all material respects, this group management report is consistent with the consolidated financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
+- the accompanying consolidated financial statements comply in all material respects with IFRS as adopted by the EU and the additional requirements of German law pursuant to § 315e (1) German Commercial Code ("HGB") - and give a true and fair view of the financial position of the Group as at 30 September 2022 and of its financial performance for the financial year from 1 October 2021 to 30 September 2022 in accordance with these requirements and - the accompanying group management report as a whole provides a suitable view of the Group's position.
+In all material respects, this group management report is consistent with the consolidated financial statements, complies with German legal requirements and accurately presents the opportunities and risks of future development.

-Pursuant to § 322 Abs.
-3 Satz (sentence) 1 HGB, we declare that our audit has not led to any reservations relating to the legal compliance of the consolidated financial statements and of the group management report.
+In accordance with § 322 (3) sentence 1 HGB, we declare that our audit has not led to any reservations relating to the legal compliance of the consolidated financial statements and the group management report.

-Basis for the Audit Opinions
+Basis for the audit Opinions

-We conducted our audit of the consolidated financial statements and of the group management report in accordance with § 317 HGB in compliance with German Generally Accepted Standards for Financial Statement Audits promulgated by the Institut der Wirtschaftsprüfer (Institute of Public Auditors in Germany) (IDW).
-Our responsibilities under those requirements and principles are further described in the "Auditor's Responsibilities for the Audit of the Consolidated Financial Statements and of the Group Management Report" section of our auditor's report.
-We are independent of the group entities in accordance with the requirements of German commercial and professional law, and we have fulfilled our other German professional responsibilities in accordance with these requirements.
+We conducted our audit of the consolidated financial statements and the group management report in accordance with § 317 HGB and German generally accepted standards for the audit of financial statements promulgated by the Institut der Wirtschaftsprüfer (IDW).
+Our responsibility under those requirements and principles are further described in the "Auditor's responsibility for the audit of the consolidated financial statements and the group management report" section of our auditor's report.
+We are independent from the Group entities in accordance with German commercial and professional regulations and have fulfilled our other German professional responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions on the consolidated financial statements and on the group management report.